 First, have proof of funds readily available.
 When you make your offer you are going to need proof that shows you have enough money to buy the home.
 If you’re paying cash, this could include a checking or savings account statement, or a letter from a mortgage lender showing their intent to finance the purchase.
 HUD does not provide direct financing to buyers, which means buyers must obtain financing through either their own cash reserves or a mortgage lender.
 Having this proof ahead of time will allow you to get your offer submitted right away.

-Second, I would suggest to always have all the pertinent information ready to go.
-This includes name of the buyer, social security number, address, phone number, etc. Obviously, if you are the only buyer then you are going to know this information.
-However, if you have a business partner, like I did, a simple social security number can sometimes be hard to track down.
+Second, I would suggest always having all the pertinent information ready to go.
+This includes the name of the buyer, social security number, address, phone number, etc. Obviously, if you are the only buyer then you are going to know this information.
+However, if you have a business partner like I did, a simple social security number can sometimes be hard to track down.
 Losing a great deal over something simple like this could be a big disappointment.

 Our First HUD Investment

 At the end of this month, we will close on our first HUD home.
 It’s a small 3 bedroom, 1 bath home for the purchase price of $46,051.00.
 We are paying cash for the purchase, which means we don’t have to pay any closing costs associated with a mortgage.
 However, there will be a few other fees like the cost of title insurance.
 If all goes as planned, the rehab will take about four weeks to complete.
 We plan to share all the details of the renovation, including how we determined the cost of the rehab and our projected selling price.